 If you are looking for a card that can offer cash back on your holiday shopping, then the Discover it card (see full review here) is for you.
 You will earn 5% cash back on rotating categories each quarter.
 Sometimes it might be at gas stations and other times it could be at restaurants.
 For the remainder of 2016, you will receive 5% back on up to $1,500, when you shop at Amazon.com, department stores, and Sam’s Club.
 For all other purchases, you will receive 1% back.
 But that’s not all.
 For the first 12 billing cycles, Discover will match the cash back for new cardholders.
 That means if you earn $400, Discover will match the $400 and you will receive a total of $800 back at the end of the year.

-The Discover it card also offers an introductory 0% annual percentage rate (APR) for the first 12 months on both purchases and balance transfers.
-After the introductory period is over, the APR will change to a variable 11.24%-23.24%, depending on creditworthiness.
+The Discover it card also offers an introductory 0% annual percentage rate (APR) for the first 14 months on both purchases and balance transfers.
+After the introductory period is over, the APR will change to a , depending on creditworthiness.
 This card also comes with no annual fee.

-If you are planning to do a lot of your shopping on Amazon.com, then you might want to consider the Blue Cash Preferred Card from American Express (see full review here).
-When you apply before January 11, 2017, you will be able to earn 10% cash back on purchases from Amazon.com (up to $200 cash back) for the first six months.
-In addition you will earn 6% cash back on grocery store purchases (up to $6,000, then 1%).
+If you are planning to do a lot of your shopping on Amazon.com, then you might want to consider the Blue Cash Preferred Card from American Express.
+You will earn 6% cash back on grocery store purchases (up to $6,000, then 1%).

-As a nice bonus, you will receive $150 cash back when you sign up and spend $1,000 on the card during the first three months.
-The card does have a $95 annual fee.
-It has an 0% introductory APR offer on purchases and balance transfers for the first 12 months; after that, your purchase APR will be between 13.24% and 23.24%.
+As a nice welcome offer, you will receive $200 cash back when you sign up and spend $1,000 on the card during the first three months.
+The card does have a $95 annual fee and the purchase APR is 0% for 12 months on purchases, then 15.24%-26.24% Variable.

 Solid Store Credit Cards